FlowFuse/website/src/blog/2024/10/mqtt-frontrunner-for-uns.md

 <!--more-->

 The [Unified Namespace (UNS)](/blog/2023/12/introduction-to-unified-namespace/) (UNS) is a popular way to organize data from all components of your IoT environment in a centralized place, making it easy for different systems to talk to each other.
 It provides a real-time single source of truth, ensuring that all users have access to the same accurate information, which prevents confusion and data silos.
-A robust communication protocol ensures seamless interactions among diverse devices and systems.
-It establishes standardized methods for data exchange, which helps maintain data integrity, enhances interoperability, and enables scalability across various applications.

 Why do you need a protocol in the UNS?
 A robust communication protocol ensures seamless interactions among diverse devices and systems.
 It establishes standardized methods for data exchange, which helps maintain data integrity, enhances interoperability, and enables scalability across various applications.